 1-2 yellow summer squash or zucchini cut into slices or small chunks (yellow crookneck is my favorite, but hard to find unless you grow them yourself.)

 Kernels from an ear or two of corn (use up day- or days-old ears that are drying up in your fridge)

-Handful of green beans cut or snapped in half (kale or broccoli are fine in a pinch)
+A handful of green beans cut or snapped in half (kale or broccoli are fine in a pinch)

 2 T olive oil or fat (lard or chicken fat works well if you have some sitting around)